jcktwd/GUIgame/README.md

-A configurable screensaver type app made with pygame, which itself relies on .
+A configurable screensaver type app made with pygame, which itself relies on SDL.
 Simple GUI modules are combined to create an app.

 Run and study demo.py to see an example.